 Are you a certified EMT, AEMT or Paramedic?
 Would you like to earn a college degree in Emergency Medical Services?
 Allow us to tell you how you can earn college credit for your current EMS certification(s), learn more about our Advanced Standing Credit for Certified EMS Providers policies.

 Fire Protection, Prevention and Suppression Programs

-Thomas Nelson Community College Emergency Medical Services Program offerings include programs in Fire Protection Systems, Fire and EMS Leadership and an Associates of Applied Science Degree in Fire Science Technology.
+Thomas Nelson Community College Fire and Emergency Medical Services Program offerings include Fire Services programs in Fire Structural Firefighting, Protection Systems (Fire Alarms and Fire Sprinkler Systems, Fire and EMS Leadership and an Associates of Applied Science Degree in Fire Science Technology.
 Students who complete specific courses and/or programs may be eligible to earn National Fire Academy certification(s) and/or eligibility to sit for industry credential examinations.
 Thomas Nelson offers a challenging, yet reqarding online fire science program, complete all of your coursework form a location convient to you.

 Fire Science Program (Online/Distance Learning Program)